 Changes after upgrading to Apache Hive 3

 To locate and use your Apache Hive 3 tables after an upgrade, you need to understand the changes that occur during the upgrade process.
-Changes to the location of tables, permissions to HDFS directories, table types, and ACID-compliance occur.
+Changes to the management and location of tables, permissions to HDFS directories, table types, and ACID-compliance occur.

 Hive changes to ACID properties